ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

 **pipeline** - a Conduit pipeline with `n` number of Source connectors, `m` number of Processors, and `o` number of Destination connectors.

+**production mode** - a mode of operation where Conduit pipelines must be statically defined and cannot change after Conduit starts.
+No UI is served in production mode, and only pipeline lifecycle methods can be called over the API.

 ## Context